bori0824/G3-finalproject/README.md

 **App Functionality:** The [App #4] app is used to record the feedback, the same as the process of the Post-reading activity.
 Ss upload their feedback to the Padlet board.
 **Objective:** Enhance evaluative and communication skills by providing constructive feedback to peers.

+## [Conclusion]
+**[Advantages of Our Lesson with Online Applications:]**
++ Engagement and Interactivity
++ Accessibility and Inclusivity
++ Collaboration and Communication
++ Immediate Feedback and Scaffolding

+**[Limitations of Online-Based Learning Context]**
++ Technical Issues
++ Reduced Face-to-face Interaction
++ Distractions and Self-discipline

+**[Strategies to Overcome Limitations]**
++ Technical Support & Access to Technology
++ Blended Learning Approach
++ Enhance Self-discipline and Motivation
++ Promote Digital Literacy

+## [Rationale]
+**[Pre-reading Activities]**
+Pre-reading activities are crucial for schema activation, which helps students connect new information to their existing knowledge base.
+Icebreaking fosters a low-anxiety environment (Krashen, 1982), promoting a positive affective filter that facilitates language acquisition.
+Vocabulary exercises enhance lexical competence (Nation, 2001), aiding in better comprehension and retention of key terms.
+Predicting the story through images engages students in inferencing, a critical thinking skill that promotes deeper cognitive processing and engagement (Harmer, 2007).

+**[During-reading Activities]**
+During-reading activities ensure active engagement and foster deeper interaction with the text (Brown, 2004).
+Utilizing multimedia resources aligns with the dual coding theory (Paivio, 1986), which posits that combining verbal and visual information enhances memory and learning.
+These activities cater to diverse learning styles, making the content more accessible and engaging.
+Immediate feedback provided during comprehension questions supports Vygotsky’s (1978) concept of the Zone of Proximal Development (ZPD), allowing students to receive timely scaffolding that reinforces learning and corrects misunderstandings.

+**[Post-reading Activities]**
+Post-reading activities and homework assignments reinforce learning by encouraging students to apply their knowledge critically and reflectively.
+Engaging in critical thinking and self-evaluation promotes metacognitive awareness, which is essential for self-regulated learning (Flavell, 1979).
+Peer feedback activities are grounded in social constructivism (Vygotsky, 1978), as they foster a collaborative learning environment where students construct knowledge through social interaction.
+This process helps develop evaluative and communication skills, essential for language proficiency and overall academic success.

 ## Lesson Materials